-Paul’s about to take delivery of a small parcel of pigs that will hopefully one day feed him.
+Back on the farm, Paul’s busy building a pig pen, before taking delivery of a small herd that will hopefully one day feed him.
 Before that, he prepares a pork dish using one of the tastiest and most under-used parts of the animal.

 Then, it’s off to the local harvest festival bake-off!
 With the help of a country cooking champion, Paul enters his pumpkin scones into the hard-fought contest.
 But will his entries rise to the occasion?

-Aired Tuesday 11 July at 6pm on SBS & then on SBS On Demand.
+Airs Monday 16 October 7.30pm on SBS then on SBS On Demand.

 With a malfunctioning water tank, and no dams to rely on, Paul is suddenly faced with a farmer’s worst fear – a critical shortage of water.
 His cows, pigs and veges all depend on a steady supply, so Paul enlists the help of a local farmer to see if they can tap on old spring on the property.
 But will it be enough to save the farm?